gras64/corpus-file-gen/README.md

-# This is a Corpus File Generator to extract sentence for mycroft-mimic-studio
+# This is a Corpus File Generator

+It extract sentence for mycroft-mimic-studio

-# Installation
+## Installation
 * `pip install -r requirements.txt`